djetzen/flask_workshop/exercises/third/third.md

 For further assistance have a look here: https://flask.palletsprojects.com/en/1.1.x/blueprints/

+Hint: Do not forget to attach the blueprint to the app.

 Run the application with `python3 -m exercises.third.third` and call the services under `localhost:5000/greeting/hello/yourName`, `localhost:5000/greeting/gday/yourName` and `localhost:5000/greeting/bonjour/yourName`